 Kimberly Ayers Shariff, Executive in Charge, Business Affairs and Marketing

 Kimberly Ayers Shariff is an entertainment and corporate attorney and strategic development and marketing consultant.
-Kim’s more than fifteen years practice in the legal profession.
-She has previously worked for several leading corporations, including serving as Deputy General Counsel of Lincoln Center for the Performing Arts (LCPA).
+Kim’s more than fifteen years of practice in the legal profession.
+She has previously worked for several leading corporations, including serving as Deputy General Counsel of Lincoln Center for the Performing Arts, Inc. (LCPA).
 In addition, she served as Associate General Counsel of Viacom’s Black Entertainment Television, where she served as Associate General Counsel, overseeing the legal and business affairs for BET’s New York operations.
 In this capacity, Kim provided support for BET’s production, digital media, creative services, corporate communications, news, human resources, facilities and finance departments.

 Kim’s broad corporate and legal experience includes negotiating and documenting multi-million dollar merger/acquisition, licensing and production deals, creating and administrating risk management strategy, and overseeing intellectual property portfolios, tax and corporate affairs for the organizations she has served.
 The experience she gained in these arenas led to her appointment to work in a non-legal capacity with the President’s Strategy Group at Lincoln Center for the Performing Arts.
 In this position, she helped build strategic framework, obtain funding, market/publicize, and administrate various community outreach programs.
 As a further expansion of her strategic development and marketing expertise, Kim has worked as a consultant with entertainment, not-for-profit and financial firms assisting with the creation of programming elements, business stratagem, and marketing plans for her clients.
 During these engagements, she has developed strategy and communication goals for her clients, and helped generate experiential, digital & social ideas to extend media, maximize impact, and breakthrough to target audiences.
 She also has worked as a freelance photographer for the Wall Street Journal.